cockroachdb/docs/v2.0/admin-ui-overview-dashboard.md

 toc: false
 ---

-On [accessing the CockroachDB Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui), the **Overview** is shown by default.
-This dashboard lets you monitor important SQL performance, replication, and storage metrics.
+The **Overview** dashboard lets you monitor important SQL performance, replication, and storage metrics.
+To view this dashboard, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and click **Metrics** on the left-hand navigation bar.
+The **Overview** dashboard is displayed by default.

 <div id="toc"></div>